Monash-IE/geron_social/plugins/contextual-related-posts/readme.txt

 == Upgrade Notice ==

-= 2.9.0 =
+= 2.9.2 =
-New features and bug-fixes.
+Bug fix release.
 Check the Changelog for more details or view the release post on https://webberzone.com